 Breakeven point is a relationship that exists in both cost and financial accounting.
 With financial accounting, the breakeven point takes the gross margin percentage to determine the volume of sales necessary to offset total fixed costs which are customarily called ‘Overhead’ expenses.
-In cost accounting, the breakeven point is the number of units needed from production to cover the fixed costs of operations.
+With cost accounting, the breakeven point is the number of units needed from production to cover the fixed costs of operations.

 Breakeven analysis is a managerial (cost) accounting tool used to examine the relationship of price to cost of a product.
 It also considers various sales volumes and the effect on profit given the different relationships of price to cost.
 The breakeven analysis is an essential tool in maximizing profit with the least amount of resources.